DelinaLy/GraphRAG-Dialogue-Insights/README.md

 All the required packages and libraries can be automatically installed when running the following command: `pip install -r src/requirements.txt`.

 > [!NOTE]
-We have tested GDI on two devices: 1) a Mac M1 Pro with 32GB unified memory (200GB/s bandwidth), a 14-core GPU, and a 16-core Neural Engine,and 2) a desktop with Intel Core i7 CPU, Nvidia GeForce RTX 4080 Super (16VRAM), and DDR5 16GB Memory.
+We have tested GDI on two devices: 1) a Mac M1 Pro with 32GB unified memory (200GB/s bandwidth), a 14-core GPU, and a 16-core Neural Engine, and 2) a desktop with Intel Core i7 CPU, Nvidia GeForce RTX 4080 Super (16VRAM), and DDR5 16GB Memory.
 If you are running GDI on a device with lower specifications, it may take several minutes before you receive a response.

 <p align="right">(<a href="#top">↑ Back to Top</a>)</p>